LMeynent/allsides-scraper/README.md

 ## How this work

-We manually get the HTML page with ratings for all different categories, as it is simpler.
+We manually get the HTML page with fully scrolled-down ratings, for all different categories.
 These were collected on September 28th 2022.
 We then use a web scraper to gather additional information and store the data in a tabular format.

 ## Usage